leonxi/mitemp_bt2/README.md

   - Add period option, to control period of fetching devices' data, default period is 15 minutes.
 Avoid frequent access to Bluetooth devices, resulting in high power consumption of them.
 - Known issues
   - When installation, discoverred devices can not be displayed, and set their own areas.
-  - In devices list, area can not be modified.
+  - In devices list, area or name can not be modified.
+(Fixed)

 [releases-shield]: https://img.shields.io/github/release/leonxi/mitemp_bt2.svg
 [releases]: https://github.com/leonxi/mitemp_bt2/releases